-- Should there be any conflict between the rules stated in English and Japanese, the rules within the Japanese version takes precedence. - Should there be any conflict between the rules stated in different versions, the latest version of the rules will take precedence. - All additional points for the English edition will be stated in a similar notice box, or in blue text. - Some portions of the Japanese version of the Bushiroad TCG Advanced Floor Rules are omitted to focus only on the rules that pertain to the games with English editions.
+- Should there be any conflict between the rules stated in English and Japanese, the rules within the Japanese version takes precedence. - Should there be any conflict between the rules stated in different versions, the latest version of the rules will take precedence. - These rules include additional sections and additions to existing sections that are exclusive to the English edition.
+Additional sections will be in a text box, while additions to existing sections will be in blue text. - Some portions of the Japanese version of the Bushiroad TCG Advanced Floor Rules are omitted to focus only on the rules that pertain to the games with English editions.

-☐ Overview
+□ Overview